damiendart/robotinaponcho/src/yassg/notes/updating-docker-containers-with-docker-compose.md

 $ # If dangling volumes exist, remove them with "docker volume prune -f".
 ```

 You may need to run these commands with `sudo`.
-See the Docker
+The Docker documentation
-documentation for more information [on pruning unused Docker objects][].
+has more information [on pruning unused Docker objects][] if the above
+pruning commands don’t go far enough.

 If, like me, you’re running these commands on a DiskStation, you can
-safely ignore any “Docker container stopped unexpectedly” notifications.
+safely ignore any “Docker container stopped unexpectedly” notifications
+from DiskStation Manager.

   [Synology DiskStation]: <https://www.robotinaponcho.net/notes/#synology-diskstation>
   [on pruning unused Docker objects]: <https://docs.docker.com/config/pruning/>